oasis-tcs/openc2-tc-ops/Documentation-Norms.md

 The guide says "It’s safe to say that the role of editor is likely to be the most intensive job of any in the Technical Committee.
 In return, however, you will find your name on the front page of the published work, you will exert the greatest influence over the form and substance of the finished document, and you will be in the best position to develop relationships with other experts and thought leaders in the TC."

-The document will gradually be honed to a more polished form, but will likely always be something of a "work in progress".
+These *Documentation Norms* will gradually be honed to a more polished form, but will likely always be something of a "work in progress".

 * * *